News:

 Cruden Bay Tour Cont

 Perched above Water of Cruden and Port Errol, the short 4th is a pure execution hole...can the correct carry be made or not?
 I never thought the hole was special, certainly not for a man of Tom Simpson's capabilities and resume.
 Which makes me question if Simpson was in fact responsible for this hole.
 I note the bunker has been moved to the left edge of the green since my last visit.
-It doesn't make much difference if the green is shelved rather than a false front.
+The bunker placement doesn't make much difference if the green is shelved rather than a false front.

 A look at the green from the lower 5th tee.
-It looks to me like the green has been extended to include the original green.

 The monstrously long two-shot 5th won me over the first time I set foot on the tee.
 The green to the right is St Olaf's 6th.
 From the lower tee the hole plays much more like a dogleg left.